polterguy/fine-tune-hyperlambda/README.md

 * Show me an endpoint concatenating name and age with a greeting and returning the result to caller
 * Generate an HTTP endpoint for me that lists all files in /etc/www/ and returns this to the caller
 * How do I concatenate two strings given to an endpoint as arguments?

+However, the best way to test is to take the file level comment from your validation data, and run through the model afterwards.